Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 04.23.45 UTC
+- WIB: Jumat, 28 Februari 2025 05.27.34 UTC
-- WITA: Jumat, 28 Februari 2025 05.23.45 UTC
+- WITA: Jumat, 28 Februari 2025 06.27.34 UTC
-- WIT: Jumat, 28 Februari 2025 06.23.45 UTC
+- WIT: Jumat, 28 Februari 2025 07.27.34 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: technology
+Kategori: friendship